 - Real-world curriculum equips students from diverse backgrounds with a broader, more in-depth skill set so that they can become productive members of communications teams in a variety of organizations

-- Two Capstone courses integrate learning from all coursework and culminate in a professional project that is widely distributed to the public
+- A Capstone course that integrates learning from all coursework and culminates in a professional project that is widely distributed to the public

 Learn using state-of-the-art equipment in our Convergence Studio and technology labs.
 Loyola's practical curriculum focuses on current trends, issues, and advancements so you will graduate fully prepared to enter a globally-connected, communication-related workforce.